bernedom/SI/README.md

 # SI - Type safety for physical units
 A header only c++ library that provides type safety and user defined literals for handling pyhsical values defined in the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units).
 For a quick start see [the installation guide](https://github.com/bernedom/SI/blob/master/doc/installation-guide.md).
+Contributions and comments are welcome, Check the [contribution guidelines](CONTRIBUTING.md) for further information.

 An illustrative example:
 ```cpp